Consider the Adult & Teen Challenge program—a Low Cost, Christian Rehab Alternative

 CBT addresses the learning processes underlying drug addiction and other harmful behaviors.
 It involves working with a therapist to develop a set of healthy coping strategies.
 Studies have found that CBT is effective at reducing meth use, even after only a few sessions.

-Central Florida Men’s Rehab Wants to Help You Now
+Orlando Men’s Rehab Center Wants to Help You Now

-Please consider the experienced treatment and support that we provide at Central Florida Men’s Rehab.
+Please consider the experienced treatment and support that we provide at Orlando Men’s Rehab Center.
 If you, or a loved one struggles with an addiction to methamphetamine, give us a call at (407) 330-9600 to learn more about our effective program, and how to begin the admissions process today.
 We look forward to hearing from you!